 On October 28, 2014, Excelsior announced that a hydrological drill program had commenced at the Gunnison Project.
 The primary component of the hydrological program consists of 26 hydrology test wells, totalling approximately 28,000 feet.
-Extensive geophysical logging and long term pump tests were be conducted on all holes with the objective of characterizing aquifer properties and the variations that control the movement of fluids through the mineralized bedrock.
+Extensive geophysical logging and long term pump tests were conducted on all holes with the objective of characterizing aquifer properties and the variations that control the movement of fluids through the mineralized bedrock.
 Results will be used to construct a numerical groundwater flow and transport model to simulate the planned in-situ recovery operations, and to demonstrate hydraulic control during operations.
 Additional long-term aquifer testing was also conducted on previously constructed wells.
-Hydrological data and modeling will be used for both the permitting application process and the feasibility study for the Gunnison Project.
+Hydrological data and modeling was used for both the permitting application process and the Feasibility Study.